JacksonChen666/JacksonChen666.github.io/_posts/2021-04-20-how-to-get-out-of-vim-(and-the-basics-of-vim).md

 You learned how to exit vim, and how to actually use vim at hopefully a basic level.
 I hope you found this helpful, and learned how to exit vim while learning how to use it.

-Next time you find yourself in vim again while commiting another change, you might want to consider changing your editor to be nano if you're willing to spend time making that change, if you don't like having to use vim.
+Next time you find yourself in vim again while committing another change, you might want to consider changing your editor to be nano if you're willing to spend time making that change, if you don't like having to use vim.